pgattu/TeslaIntegration/README.md

 sudo apt-get install python
 ```

-3. Your computer must be setup to send mail to any email address if you want to receive email notifications.
+3. Your computer must be setup to send emails if you want to receive email notifications.

 ## Installation
 To install and setup the program, navigate to a directory where you want to install it and do the following: